AI Sovereignty on Commodity Hardware

 The Concentration Problem

 The open-source model movement solved the software side of AI access.
 Anyone can download Qwen3.5-397B, Llama 4, or DeepSeek.
-But downloading a model you can't run isn't access — it's a tease.
+But downloading a model you can't run isn't access.
+It's a tease.
 The hardware side of AI access remains firmly gatekept.

 RAM breaks this gate.